 Maintaining Air Compressor Filters

 The maintenance schedule will depend on your operations (air compressor runtime) and the overall cleanliness of the environment in which the compressor operates.
-Filters will need to be changed much more often for an air compressor running 24/7 in a dusty room than for a compressor operating intermittently in a relatively clean space.
+Intake filters and air line filter cartridges will need to be changed much more often for an air compressor running 24/7 in a dusty room than for a compressor operating intermittently in a relatively clean space.

 - Monitor intake air filters and change them when they appear dirty or worn.
-Intake filters are typically changed after 2,000 hours of use, but they will need to be changed more frequently if your environment is very dusty.
+Intake filters are typically changed after 2,000 hours of use, but the filters will need to be changed more frequently if your environment is very dusty.

 - Inline filters should be changed at least once a year or every 8,000 hours of operation.
 Monitor pressure drop (the differential pressure before and after the filter) to determine filter loading.
-If you see excessive pressure drop before 8,000 hours of operation, your filters need to be changed more frequently.
+If you see excessive pressure drop before 8,000 hours of operation, your air line filter cartridges need to be changed more frequently.
 (Check your service manual for your specific inline filter model.)

-- Compressor oil filters should be changed every 2,000 hours at minimum, or more often if the oil appears to be dirty.
+- Compressor oil filters should be changed every 2,000 hours at minimum or more often if the oil appears dirty or degraded.
 At least once a year, oil should be completely drained and flushed.
 Always replace your oil filter after flushing.

 Proper air compressor filter maintenance will go a long way toward preventing problems with your air compressor.
 Clean air and oil filters will save energy, reduce wear and tear on the air end and extend the life of your air compressor.

 Fluid-Aire Dynamics offers a wide selection of high-quality air compressor filters for rotary screw, rotary vane, and reciprocating air compressors, including inline filters, intake filters, and oil filters.
 Contact the Aire experts at Fluid-Aire Dynamics to find the best filters for your air compressor and ensure optimal performance, efficiency, and longevity for your system.